Visual1mpact/Paradox_AntiCheat/README.md

 <h1><img src="https://i.imgur.com/5W2YXCD.png" border="0" width="150"></h1>
 <h1>Applying the Paradox AntiCheat Pack</h1>
-<p>When applying the pack to your world make sure the addon is at the top of the behavior pack list and GameTest Framework is enabled.
+<p>When applying the pack to your world make sure the addon is at the top of the behavior pack list and Beta APIs is enabled.
 This is to ensure all checks and systems work properly.
 The versioning system for Paradox goes as follows:</p>
 <ul>
   <li>The first number denotes the pack version.
 This will rarely change unless there has been major changes to the code.</li>
   <li>The second number denotes the major revision of the pack version.
 These particular changes mostly involve around features being added or removed.</li>